LibraryCarpentry/librarycarpentry.github.io/pages/connect.md

 ---
 layout: page-fullwidth
-title: "Connect with The Carpentries"
+title: "Connecting with The Carpentries"
 permalink: "/connect/"
 ---